About

 Thirteen years ago, I went through a personal financial crisis that led me to resign from a pastoral role.
 It was both the most difficult and the most precious time in my life, as I learned more about the grace, mercy, and love of God than I ever did from books.
 During that time, my wife and I went through several transitions: career changes, moving our home, leaving a faith community, becoming empty nesters, and losing our parents.

-I’ve come to see that failure and weakness are resources or assets if we are willing to learn from them.
 When I help a person become more self-aware, failure is one of the things we look for—how it can aid your growth.

 That is why I am passionate about helping pastors and ex-pastors recover from firing, failure, disappointment, or burnout.

-Failing, weaknesses, and learning to present my vulnerable true self to people have been a miracle I never could have imagined.
 In fact, at one time, my life was full of the fear of being known—even to myself.
 Two books by David Benner were life-changing in this regard: The Gift of Being Yourself and Sacred Companions.

 This led to a whole new way of being a friend and a helper, which involves listening, prizing individuality, fostering togetherness, and overcoming the fear of vulnerability.
 Being yourself does not require detaching from others.